 If you want to find out what I’ve said the search function on TheyWorkForYou is also good – you can enter an MP’s name along with a topic

-I am the Liberal Democrat Health & Social Care spokesperson.
-You are welcome to contact me about education matters, but I do not have secretarial support to reply to the many good ideas that I am sent so I’m afraid that I may not be able to reply individually.
+I am the Liberal Democrat Education Spokesperson.
+You are welcome to contact me about other portfolio matters, but I do not have secretarial support to reply to the many good ideas that I am sent so I’m afraid that I may not be able to reply individually.
 However, I do read all the emails and pass them on as appropriate.
-The Health & Social Care Liberal Democrat working group has now concluded.
-The final paper from Autumn Conference 2019 in Bournemouth can be found here.
+I am excited to be working on this brief as it aligns with some of my key personal priorities, such as children and young people’s mental health.